wp-plugins/formidable/readme.txt

 * Added "inline" option to label position options to have a label to the left without the width restriction
 * Switched the "action" parameter to "frm_action" to prevent conflicts.
 If no "frm_action" value is present, "action" will still be used
 * Updated templates with new styling classes
+* Show quotation marks instead of entities in the site name in email notifications
 * Added Polish translation
 * PRO: Added option to use a separate value for the radio, checkbox, and select choices
 * PRO: Added option to use dynamic default values for radio, checkbox, dropdown, and user ID fields